jflamy/owlcms4/docs/PublicResults_Local.md

 The competition router protects the competition network.

-- If you use a typical domestic or gaming router, by default it will call itself something like 192.168.1.1 and allocate addresses that start with 192.168.1.x.
+- If you use a typical domestic or gaming router, by default it will call itself something like 192.168.0.1 and allocate addresses that start with 192.168.0.x.
-  - *We suggest that you change the default network to something different.*  This will make it easier to take your competition router and plug it into another router (see below.)
-In our example, we have changed the network used to 192.168.4.x.
+  - *We suggest that you change the default competition network to something different.*  If you connect the competition router to another router, it cannot have the same address.
+Since the other router will likely have 192.168.0.1, we change our competition router to something else. changed the network used to 192.168.4.x.
   - The Competition Network should have a strong WPA2 security key configured that cannot be easily guessed.
-- **Important**: The competition network is connected to the coaches network by running a wire <u>**from** the WAN/Internet port on the competition router **to** a LAN port on the coaches router</u>.
+- **Important**: The competition network is connected to the coaches network by running a wire <u>**from** the WAN/Internet port on the competition router **to** a LAN port on the coaches/public router</u>.
   - By making the connection in that way, the competition router will prevent anything coming in on its WAN port from reaching the 192.168.4 private network *except* if the connection originated from the private network.
   - So only connections initiated from the blue competition network to the orange competition network are possible, not the other way around
   - And because it is the (blue) owlcms server that opens the http connection to the (brown) publicserver machine, things work without any further setup.